What Is The Tomo360 Marketing Canvas?

 External factors include areas that are related to your business, such as an excellent location, innovative technology with significant demand, or brand recognition, etc.

 In this box, list things that your business does poorly in, or that you may lack.
 These items can be controlled, but some may be difficult to attain, such as having the newest equipment.
 This can also include internal weaknesses for you as a business owner.

-These are factors are outside of the company’s control, but allow the business owner to seek an advantage in the marketplace, such as technology advancements or new trends.
+These are factors that are outside of the company’s control, but allow the business owner to seek an advantage in the marketplace, such as technological advancements or new trends.

 These are items that are often cannot be controlled by the business, and may put an owner at risk.
 Some of these things include competition, a small market demand, or brand recognition.

 In this box, these are examples of your current customers which may include the interests, lifestyle, age, the gender of your customers.
 Some of the common examples of market segmentation include geographic (location), demographic (age, interest) psychographics (why do they buy from you), and behavioral (how they buy from you).
 For example, you may target professionals who are likely to do their car washes before or after work hours.

 In this box, list the products and services that you are selling.
 These can be current or new items.
 Most car washes offer air machines for tires and even cosmetic items such as air fresheners.
 Make sure to list all items, even if they’re not making your business the largest revenue.